OhmSpectator/streetviews-grabber/README.md

                         alternative server of Overpass API if the main one refuses to handle.
-Must start with "http(s)" and contain the right URL (usually, "api/interpreter")
+Must start with "http(s)" and contain the right URL (usually, "api/interpreter") --fov [20-120]        field of view of the street views.
+Less the value, more zoomed the images.
+Must be in a range between 20 and 120.
+Default is 50.
 ```